Smarter drugs to save lives

 That said, another year of life is a long time for anyone who is affected, and even the target specific treatments for growth factor signalling have problems with resistances developing.
 It does not therefore seem like a legitimate reason for companies to suspend their PARP inhibitor research.
 Especially as it is hypothesised that women with the BRCA mutation could receive PARP inhibitors prophylactically to prevent the occurrence of hereditary breast cancer, instead of the current procedure involving the surgical removal of the breast.

-Patents on the breast cancer genes BRCA1 and BRCA2
+Patents on BRCA1 and BRCA2

 The provocative truth about the drug companies' waning interest in the PARP inhibitors is rather that an American company has patented the two breast cancer genes BRCA1 and BRCA2, and charges 3,000 dollars, or slightly more than SEK 20,000, for conducting genetic tests to determine who carries the genes.
 This has effectively slowed down the utilisation of this knowledge.